Who Is Poisoning Iran’s Schoolgirls?

 Most of the suspected attacks have targeted girls’ schools.
 The first incidents were reported in the holy Shi’ite Muslim city of Qom in November, but they have since spread throughout the country.
 Videos shared by Iranians with activist groups and foreign journalists capture harrowing scenes of students being loaded into ambulances outside schools, panicked parents, and kids in emergency rooms who appear to be having trouble breathing.

 The reported symptoms of those who have fallen ill have include respiratory problems, dizziness, fatigue, and nausea.
 Some of the affected students have also reported smelling a range of strange odors prior to becoming sick.
 There have been no confirmed deaths as a result of the illnesses, and it appears that most of the students affected have recovered quickly.
 Chemical-weapons experts outside Iran have noted that the symptoms certainly could be the result of exposure to chemical or biological agents, but most have emphasized that there isn’t enough information to conclude what those agents could have been.
 Some have also noted that the symptoms could have a sociogenic origin — caused by stress rather than poison or some other irritant or biological factor.
-Thus far, there don’t appear to have been any conclusive lab results from people struck ill.
+On Tuesday, Iran’s health ministry released a report prepared by a scientific committee investigating the incidents which concluded that “some of the students were exposed to an irritant substance that is mainly inhaled.”

 Public anger is still rising.
-Teachers staged demonstrations in at least eight cities on Tuesday, prompting crackdowns by local security forces.
+Teachers, parents, and other Iranians staged demonstrations in at least 17 cities on Tuesday, including in front the country’s education ministry in Tehran.
+Some of the protests were met with crackdowns by local security forces.

-On Monday, Iran’s supreme leader, Ali Khamenei — who has repeatedly called for the persecution of young Iranian women who reject the Islamic regime’s modesty laws — condemned the suspected poisonings of Iranian schoolgirls on Monday as “unforgivable crimes” and vowed to execute anyone found responsible for carrying them out.
+On Monday, Iran’s supreme leader, Ali Khamenei — who has repeatedly called for the persecution of Iranian women and girls who reject the Islamic regime’s modesty laws — condemned the suspected poisonings of Iranian schoolgirls on Monday as an “unforgivable crime” and vowed to execute anyone found responsible for carrying them out.

-Also on Monday, the regime announced that Iranian security forces had arrested Qom News editor Ali Portabatabaei, who has been covering the suspected poisonings since they began.
-Others inside Iran who have reported on the incidents are now reportedly being targeted as well.
+Also on Monday, the regime announced that Iranian security forces had arrested Qom News editor Ali Portabatabaei, who was one of the country’s first journalists to cover the suspected poisonings.
+On Tuesday, the regime announced that court cases had been filed against several more journalists and others who have reported critically on, or called attention to, the alleged attacks.
 Iran’s government regularly goes after journalists who spotlight problems inside the country; it imprisoned two female journalists who last year broke the story of 22-year-old Mahsa Amini’s death at the hands of the country’s so-called morality police after she was detained for allegedly failing to properly cover her hair as mandated by law.
 Amini’s beating and death sparked a historic protest movement, during which some of the bravest and most memorable demonstrations were led by schoolgirls.
 Nearly 100 Iranian journalists and countless protesters were arrested, and hundreds of people were killed by security forces during the brutal crackdown that followed.

-On Tuesday, a regime official announced on state television that several arrests related to the school poisonings had been made across five provinces — but he offered no specifics.
+On Tuesday, Iran’s deputy interior minister announced on state television that arrests had been made in five provinces related to the school poisonings — but he offered no specifics, other than to say that some of the people were “not enemies.”
+An armed forces spokesperson claimed five people had been arrested, and accused them of working for foreign agents and carrying out attacks to “create insecurity and chaos.”
+There were more suspected poisonings reported at Iranian schools on Tuesday, as well.